kadimetla/doc-adk-training/training/module09-intro-custom-function-tools/lab-solution.md

-# Module 9: Creating Custom Function Tools
+# Lab 9 Solution: Building a "Calculator" Agent

-## Lab 9: Solution
+## Goal

 This file contains the complete, step-by-step guide to creating the "Calculator" agent.